Ritteraxt/Bachelor-Thesis/README.md

 This notebook calculates the Bessel integral in analytical form.
 In principle, on can just calculate the data of an individual combination of k1,k2,k3 and l1,l2,l3 with the "J_Modified" function.
 If you wish to plot a cut-through though a tetrahedron for a given combination of l, then use the function "Int_G_Meshgrid" instead.
 This will calculate the alpha-beta plane for the sampling that can be manually set when calculating "AlphaArray" and "BetaArray".
 Note that this cut-through can only be plotted with the Plotroutine "Plot_The_triangle" (different notebook), if alpha_initial and beta_initial have the same number of points.
 Finally, if the data is generated, save it to a .npy file with the prefix "DataDreieckMashgrid", so that the plot routine works.
 I know that that is surely not the most beautiful solution, but the time schedule is tight and it works.

+The Notebook "Plot_The_Triangle":
+This is a very limited plotting routine.
+It will only accept data in the form that is mentioned above, i.e. there must be a file with the prefix "DataDreieckMashgrid" in the filename.
+The data must be the integral values in the form of the meshgrid.
+The plot can be done logarithmically or normal; the layout can be changed.
+Also, if the l´s have a symmetryline in l1, one is allowed to calculate only HALF the triangle, so with alpha going from 0 to 1 with HALF as many points.
+Probably this plot routine is not too helpful.